LispCookbook/cl-cookbook/files.md

 title: Files and Directories
 ---

-We'll see here a handfull of functions and libraries to operate on files and directories.
+We'll see here a handful of functions and libraries to operate on files and directories.

 In this chapter, we use mainly [namestrings](http://www.lispworks.com/documentation/HyperSpec/Body/19_aa.htm)